UEFA Super Cup: Liverpool defender Virgil van Dijk says Chelsea still have quality despite Eden Hazard exit | Goal.com

 "We will analyse them and then we will be prepared.

 "Nothing that happened last season will have any impact on what is going to happen.
-It is the next game.
 It is going to be a new game.

-The defender was, however, focused on his own side ahead of the game.
+The defender was, however, focused on his own side ahead of the match.

 The Reds picked up three points in their league opener with Norwich, and van Dijk is hoping the club can improve with every game, regardless of the competition.